apache/systemds/docs/dml-language-reference.md

     }
     print("A:" + A);

 This will result in parser warning, but the program will run to completion.
-If the expression in the “if” predicate would have evaluated to false, it would have resulted in runtime error.
+If the expression in the "if" predicate would have evaluated to false, it would have resulted in runtime error.
 Also, functions need not be defined prior to its call.
 That is: following code will work without parser warning:

     A = 2;
     C = foo(1, A)